 “Decomp?
 I don’t know what you’re talking about.
 My car is parked right by the dumpster.
 The restaurant two doors down probably dumped a bunch of spoiled food.
 That’s probably what you’re smelling,” murmured Smokey glancing nervously at Chet.

 “Don’t play dumb with me.
-The smell of rotting human flesh has a very distinct smell.
+The smell of rotting human flesh has a very distinct odor.
 Your car reeks of it.
 You had the bodies of those men in your car, didn’t you?
-My only question, is did you kill them, or did you dump the bodies in the woods on someone else’s orders?”
+My only question is did you kill them, or did you just dump the bodies in the woods on someone else’s orders?”

 With his back to Blackshear, Chet looked over at Smokey.
-Some type of silent communication passed between them.
+Silent communication passed between them.
 Smokey recoiled from what must have been a veiled threat.
 His curiosity piqued; Blackshear took a closer look at Chet.
 The young man appeared to be a clean-cut college student with his horn-rimmed glasses, short haircut and oxford shirt.
 There was no resemblance between the two of them.
 So, Blackshear assumed they were not related.
 What was going on?
-Chet appeared to be harmless, yet Smokey appeared to be afraid of him.
-Blackshear was about to pose another question, when Smokey raised a restraining hand, Attempting to affect nonchalance he turned to Chet.
+Chet appeared to be harmless, yet Smokey seemed to be afraid of him.
+Blackshear was about to pose another question, when Smokey raised a restraining hand.
+Attempting to affect nonchalance, he turned to Chet.